otacke/h5p-todo/README.md

 - Add variables, e. g. ${foo} that should not conflict with other texts.
 - Add json file with possible values for a variable to h5p scheme.
 - Big question: How to edit the files?

-### Transcript library
-A library that can be used to use (not create) transcripts with audio content or video content.
-- Show transcript of an audio file/video file (based on .vtt captions or similar)
-- Show currently used text phrase as audio/video progresses (on "caption" update, trigger with time as data)
-- Jump to position in audio/video on clicking on the text (on click, trigger with time as data)

 ### Make rewind in IV more flexible
 - Set time for rewinding